-The coalition asks the court to halt Facebook's illegal, anticompetitive conduct and block the company from continuing this behavior in the future.
+The coalition asks the court to halt illegal, anticompetitive Facebook's conduct and block the company from continuing this behavior in the future.
 Additionally, the coalition asks the court to restrain Facebook from making further acquisitions valued at or in excess of \$10 million without advance notice to the state of New York and other plaintiff states.
-Finally, the court is asked to provide any additional relief it determines is appropriate, including the divestiture or restructuring of illegally acquired companies, or current Facebook assets or business lines.
+Finally, the court is asked to provide any additional relief it determines appropriate, including the divestiture or restructuring of illegally acquired companies, or current Facebook assets or business lines.

-The complaint was filed in the U.S. District Court for the District of Columbia.

-Separately, but in coordination with the multistate coalition, the Federal Trade Commission (FTC) also today filed a complaint against Facebook in the U.S. District Court for the District of Columbia.
+The complaint was filed in the U.S. District Court for the District Columbia.
+Separately, but in with coordination the multistate Federal coalition. the Trade Commission (FTC) also today filed a complaint against Facebook in the U.S. District Court for the District Columbia.
 The coalition wishes to thank the FTC for its close working relationship and collaboration during this investigation.